 We combine our broad business law and advocacy skills and specialist industry know-how to help automotive clients navigate their day-to-day issues and chart a long-term path to success.
-In particular, we help our clients lead by assisting with the establishment of Canadian operations and distribution networks; advising on business structure, taxation, trade, real estate and employment matters; negotiating supplier agreements, commercial contracts and related matters; defending against product liability claims, including class actions, and advising on product liability risk management; and litigating disputes involving supplier or distributor contracts, intellectual property and competition issues.
+In particular, we help our clients lead by assisting with the establishment of Canadian operations and distribution networks; advising on business structure and strategy, after-market protection products, taxation, trade, real estate and employment matters; negotiating supplier agreements, administration agreements, commercial contracts and related matters; defending against product liability claims, including class actions, and advising on product liability risk management; and litigating disputes involving supplier or distributor contracts, intellectual property and competition issues.

 AUTOMOTIVE SUPPLY CHAIN

 Innovative original equipment manufacturers (OEMs) are pursuing global manufacturing strategies and implementing non-traditional supplier relationship programs, necessitating the counsel of lawyers who understand the supply chain and can devise legal strategies to protect commercial interests.